-As a program of the Muslim Welfare Centre of Toronto (MWC), Project Ramadan has proudly raised more than $374,000 and successfully dispensed more than 7,400 baskets through the MWC's food bank network of more than 11,000 community members.
+As a program of the Muslim Welfare Centre of Toronto (MWC), Project Ramadan has proudly raised more than $1 million and successfully dispensed more than 15,000 baskets through the MWC's food bank network of more than 11,000 community members.

 Since day one, every basket built has been distributed through the MWC's Halal Food and Essential Items Bank, with a network of more than 11,000 registered users.

-Omar currently works at Bell Mobility and is involved in all things digital and social within their Marketing team.
+Omar currently works at Samsung and is involved in all things digital and eCommerce within the Marketing team.
 In his spare time, Omar enjoys playing basketball and catching up on the newest movie or TV show.

 Quote to live by: "The only way to be truly satisfied is to do what you believe is great work.
 And the only way to do great work is to love what you do." - Steve Jobs